calvinmetcalf/osm-bright/README.md

 ## TODO ##

-* improve the shields so they are different sizes on different zooms.
+* shields are sized right, but placement has to be improved
-* walking paths
+* walking paths are done
 * get rid of as many of the geojson files as possible in favor of osm data to make it slightly less massachusetts centric